The

 version I know of for Coward's "Green Carnations."
 That

-was from "Bittersweet," in 1929, and that made it a very
+was originally was from "Bittersweet," in 1929, and that

-early lyrically gay song.
+made it a very early lyrically gay song.

 The other side of Zebedy Colt attracted much more attention.
 Of interest